pingbird/flutter-recipes/docs/framework/single-child-render-objects.md

   }
 ```

-And finally, this property can be used in `paint` to change the opacity of the child:
+Finally, this property can be used in `paint` to change the opacity of the child:

 ```dart
   @override